mosaicml/streaming/docs/source/getting_started/user_guide.md

    fields = {'x': 'pil', 'y': 'pil'}
    ```

-The below parameters are optional to `MDSWriter`.
+The below parameters are optional to {class}`streaming.MDSWriter`.
 Let's look at each one of them

 1. Provide a name of a compression algorithm; the default is `None`.
 We support families of compression algorithms, and all of them can be found here.